-A thesis must be in final publication form (APA format), sequenced according to the Graduate School guidelines, approved by the thesis director and thesis committee and submitted to the department head at least 2 weeks before the Graduate School deadline.

-Thesis students will have a thesis committee who will assist with the research.
+- A thesis must be in final publication form (APA format), sequenced according to the Graduate School guidelines, approved by the thesis director and thesis committee and submitted to the department head at least 2 weeks before the Graduate School deadline. - Thesis students will have a thesis committee who will assist with the research.
 The thesis advisor/thesis committee chair must be a member of the graduate faculty in CSD.

-Students who elect to do a thesis must register for at least 6 total credit hours, typically over three semesters.
-Occasionally you may need to enroll in additional hours to complete your study.
-You will be graded each semester relative to the syllabus for thesis.
-Before beginning data collection, you must prepare a thesis prospectus, consisting of a fully-developed literature review, research question, and method section.
+- The thesis must be at least 6 total credit hours (2 summer, 2 fall, 2 spring).
+If you do not complete your thesis in three semesters, you may be expected to enroll in additional hours, until it is completed.
+You will be graded each semester relative to the syllabus for thesis. - Before beginning data collection, you must prepare a thesis prospectus, consisting of a fullydeveloped literature review, research question, and method section.
 The prospectus is to be presented to the thesis committee.
-After your data is collected and you have completed your results and discussion sections, you must formally defend your thesis before the thesis committee.
-SLP students selecting a thesis option may use the oral defense of their thesis to satisfy the comprehensive examination requirement.
-The student will be required to defend their thesis before their thesis committee.
+After your data is collected and you have completed your results and discussion sections, you must formally defend your thesis before the thesis committee. - SLP and EDHH students selecting a thesis option may use the oral defense of their thesis to satisfy the comprehensive examination requirement.
 Students must also present their thesis in an approved professional meeting.
-Appropriate presentation venues include the ASHA Annual Convention, Missouri Speech-Language-Hearing Association Meeting, AAA Annual Convention, CHHS Student Research Symposium, Missouri State University Graduate Student Einhellig Interdisciplinary Forum, and other venues approved by the department head.
+Appropriate presentation venues include the ASHA Annual Convention, Missouri Speech-Language-Hearing Association Meeting, AAA Annual Convention, CHHS Student Research Symposium, Missouri State University Graduate Student Interdisciplinary Forum.